 Mr. Tucker is a pupil of the Manchester school, who has come too late into the market.
-He stands outside of the modern classmovement of the great mass knows not the laws according to which social development nowadays proceeds.
+He stands outside of the modern class-movement of the great mass knows not the laws according to which social development nowadays proceeds.

-He is ignorant both of the tendencies and the technical achievements of our industrial life, and when he speaks of anarchism, he Nevertheless, the agreement is never broken, for the simple reason that the party which did so, would hurt itself.
+He is ignorant both of the tendencies and the technical achievements of our industrial life, and when he speaks of anarchism, he represents no known social order at all, but simply paints out an illusion fostered by his own brain.